-The primary objectives of this program are to provide education opportunities to minority students who wish to pursue a Veterinary Medicine degree.
+The primary objective of this program is to provide educational opportunities to minority students who wish to pursue a Veterinary Medicine degree.
 VMMP awards will be made available, to the extent of appropriated funds, to persons seeking a Veterinary Medicine degree at Mississippi State University – College of Veterinary Medicine in exchange for employment in the State of Mississippi.

-Document deadline: March 31, except for the Letter of Acceptance, which may be submitted through July 31.
+Document deadline: April 30, except the Letter of Acceptance, which can be submitted through June 30.

 You are eligible if all the following apply:

 - Be a legal resident of the State of Mississippi for one year prior to application.

 - Be fully admitted to the College of Veterinary Medicine at Mississippi State University and enroll full-time.

 - Be classified as a minority student by the Registrar’s Office at Mississippi State University.

 - Make satisfactory academic progress to maintain eligibility.